 The South Okanagan-Similkameen is our home.
 It is where we learned to fly a kite, where we built our home, where we raised our children.

 We have the opportunity to create a national park in this region, providing protection of a unique and diverse ecological region of Canada and a refuge for many species at risk.
-Additionally, the park’s establishment will bring endless economic and social benefits to local communities.
+Additionally, the park’s establishment will bring an array of economic and social benefits to local communities.

 We understand that the well-being of our local environment is vital to the health of our local communities and people.
 While the establishment of the national park would conserve a national treasure of indigenous plants and animals, it would also enrich the lives of both local residents and visitors.
 We envision the national park bringing economic prosperity, greater human health and an increased access and opportunities for recreation and education.